TosbackCgusBridge-Bot/CGUs-versions/Jpost/Privacy Policy.md

                                     Israel Focus JPost2go
 Don't have time to read The Jerusalem Post ?
 Now you can listen to it!
 Send Flowers To Israel
   Nefesh B'Nefesh Guided Aliyah
 Already living in Israel?
 Enjoy the Benefits of Aliyah!
+Watch Hadassah LIVE
-Bank Leumi USA
+See events from Hadassah Centennial in Jerusalem as they happen   Bank Leumi USA
 Coast to Coast Financial Expertise   This New Year,
 give a Meir Panim food card.
 Donate Now   Up to $ 250,000 Discount
 Mishkenot Ha'uma the Most Desirable Address in Jerusalem   50,000 abortions in Israel